rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 0. `H := (V,P)`
 1. The setup is strict.
-2. The setup has exactly one root set.
+2. The setup has one and only one root set.

 A simple hierarchy has the following properties: